Learn how to build raised garden beds with cedar fence pickets. An inexpensive raised garden bed idea with a cheaper option for wood.

 Raised garden beds are easy to build and easy to maintain.
 Raised garden beds can be used for gardening in small spaces.

 Benefits of Raised Vegetable Garden Beds

 Here in Missouri, our ground can be very rocky.
-My last traditional garden space had quite a few rocks that I spent many hours picking up.
+My last traditional garden space had quite a few rocks, and I spent many hours picking them up.
 Using raised beds allows me to add soil on top of the ground and leaves me not having to pick up the rocks.

 DIY Cedar Raised Garden Beds

 Cedar raised garden beds are quick and easy to build, making them perfect for beginners.
 They are also affordable and can be used in a variety of places.

 Best Materials for Building a Raised Garden Bed

 - 5/8-in x 5-1/2-in x 6-ft Cedar Dog Ear Fence Picket

 - 1-in x 2-in x 8-ft Square Unfinished Cedar Board